Mobius1/xperience/README.md

 * Uncomment the `'@mysql-async/lib/MySQL.lua',` line in `fxmanifest.lua` and comment out the `'@oxmysql/lib/MySQL.lua'` line

 ## Transitioning from esx_xp
+If you previously used `esx_xp` then do the following to make your current stored data compatible with `xperience`
 * Rename the `rp_xp` column in the `users` table to `xp`
 * Rename the `rp_rank` column in the `users` table to `rank`